Top Tips for AQA GCSE English Language: Paper 2, Questions 1 - 4

 If you’re unsure, move on and come back later if there’s time.

-Summarise and Compare
+Question 2: Summarise and Compare

 (8 marks, 10 minutes)

 You’ll be asked to pick out similarities or differences across the two texts.
-It’s not about flowery analysis: just clear, and concise points.
+It’s not about flowery analysis; just clear and concise points.

 Top Tips: